Stay Safe from Scams

 Be Wary of a Stranger Requesting Personal Information

 If your balance is past due, you may get a call from one of our customer service representatives offering to take payment over the phone from either a checking or savings account or by credit card.
-One way to verify the representative’s authenticity is to ask them to provide you with information about your account, such as your address or your account number.
+One way to verify the representative’s authenticity is to ask them to provide you with information about your account, such as your address or the last seven digits of your account number.
 If at any time you become suspicious of the caller, hang up and call us back at 1-888-NM-GAS-CO (1-888-664-2726) to discuss the details of your account and any balance that may be overdue.

 - Be Cautious with Third-Party Bill Payment Websites